 Vitamin D supplementation should start from time of conception, and continue after birth.
 During pregnancy, the fetus will receive adequate vitamin D from the mother, provided she is supplementing with adequate doses.
 To work out the appropriate vitamin D dose for your child, use the ratio of 100IU per 1kg of body weight.
 Provided that you follow this supplementation guideline, your child's blood levels should remain above 100nmol/L, which is felt to be the safe level to help prevent MS, and there is no need for annual blood testing.

-Expose as much skin as modesty allows.
-The more you expose in a given sitting, the more vitamin D is made, but only up to a certain maximum (about 10,000 to 15,000 IU).
+Expose as much skin as modesty and temperature allows.
+The more skin exposed in a sitting, the more vitamin D is made, but only up to a certain maximum (about 10,000 to 15,000 IU).
 No more is made by staying out longer, and excess exposure raises the risk of sunburn and skin cancer.
+More information can be foudn on the website.

 Sunscreen blocks the absorption of UVB, which is responsible for vitamin D production.
 So, if you’re spending a short amount of time in the sun, avoid sunscreen.
 If you’re out for longer, it is sensible to get sun on unprotected skin for the first 10-15 minutes (depending on the UV index), and then apply sunscreen.